Listening In On the Nuremberg Trials

-(Soundbite from THE 20TH CENTURY)
+(SOUNDBITE FROM THE 20TH CENTURY)

-CRONKITE: A hundred thousand captured German documents, many bearing the Defendants' own self-incriminating signatures, are screened for evidence.
+CRONKITE: A hundred thousand captured German documents, many bearing the defendants' own self-incriminating signatures, are screened for evidence.
 On these, the prosecution resolves to rest its case.
 Reporters from all over the world cover the trial.
 Coverage in the German press is, at first, meager.
 On November 20, 1945, the drama begins.

 I was one of those reporters in 1945.
 World War II had been over for four months when I found myself in a courtroom with the degenerates who had been its architects.
 Before them and the world would pass a procession of witnesses to Nazi crimes.
-What may have been most shocking though, were the cynical pleas of ignorance I watched from top Nazi leaders such as Hermann Goering.
+What may have been most shocking though were the cynical pleas of ignorance I watched from top Nazi leaders such as Hermann Goering.

 Unidentified Man #1: Are you suggesting that nobody in power in Germany, that neither Hitler or you, knew of the policy to exterminate the Jews?

-Mr. HERMAN GOERING (Convicted Nazi Leader): (Through translator) As far as Hitler is concerned, I have stated that I do not think that he was aware of it.
+HERMANN GOERING: (Through translator) As far as Hitler is concerned, I have stated that I do not think that he was aware of it.

 CRONKITE: History has been well served by the Nuremberg record and the international consensus that made it possible.
 But before Nuremberg, there was a long, often legalistic debate over who should judge Nazi crimes and under what laws.
 As early as 1942, the Allies began setting up a War Crimes Commission in London to gather evidence.
 But the Russians did not sign on.
 They had more immediate plans in place as the world discovered in December 1943.
 Douglas Edwards reported.

-Mr. DOUGLAS EDWARDS: From Cartoff (ph) comes the verdict in the first war criminal trials of World War II.
+DOUGLAS EDWARDS: From Cartoff (ph) comes the verdict in the first war criminal trials of World War II.
 The Soviet military tribunal has convicted four men, one a Russian traitor, of having participated in the mass slaying of Soviet prisoners and civilians.
 All four have been sentenced to death by hanging.
 And now for a summary --

 CRONKITE: The Cartoff Trial started the Americans talking more openly about an issue they had barely thought about.
 Suddenly in 1944, several books appeared, along with a Hollywood movie.
 Radio jumped into the debate too.

-Unidentified Man #2: and now, I'm happy to present the moderator and founder of America's Town Meeting of the Air, Mr. George Z. Denny, Jr.
+Unidentified Man #2: and now, I'm happy to present the moderator and founder of America's Town Meeting Of The Air, Mr. George Z. Denny, Jr.

-CRONKITE: In February, America's Town Meeting of the Airaddressed the issue.
+CRONKITE: In February, America's Town Meeting Of The Air addressed the issue.

-Unidentified Man #2: and now, I wonder what your views will be on tonight's question.
+NORRIS: and now, I wonder what your views will be on tonight's question.
 How should the Axis War Criminals be tried?
 At this very moment, a commission of the United Nations is giving the most serious study to this question in London.
 Everyone wants to know how these criminals should be tried.
 But how can we get at them under the law?